TARGENE/targene-pipeline/docs/src/data_sources.md

 Additional UK-Biobank required files for preprocessing and filtering are:

 - `QC_FILE`: A path to the UK-Biobank SNP quaility control [`ukb_snp_qc.txt`](https://biobank.ctsu.ox.ac.uk/crystal/refer.cgi?id=1955) file.
-- `WITHDRAWAL_LIST`: A path to the withdrawal sample list to exclude removed participants from the study.
+- `UKB_WITHDRAWAL_LIST`: A path to the withdrawal sample list to exclude removed participants from the study.

 ## Genetic Data